Friday 26 April 2024

 100m Twmpau by Myrddyn Phillips

-The hill is being listed by the point (Pt.
-118.2m) notation as an appropriate name for it either through local enquiry and/or historic research has not been found by the author, and it is adjoined to the Mynydd Du group of hills, which are situated in the southern part of South Wales (Region B, Sub-Region B5), and it is positioned with the A40 road to its north-west and a minor road to its immediate south-east, and has the village of Llangadog towards the south south-west.
+The name the hill is listed by is Allt Pen y Lan, and it is adjoined to the Mynydd Mallaen group of hills, which are situated in the central part of South Wales (Region B, Sub-Region B1), and it is positioned with a minor road to its north-west, the A40 road to its south and the A482 road to its east, and has the village of Llanwrda towards the south-east.

 When the original 100m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website, this hill was not included in the Hills to be surveyed sub list, as it was considered not to meet the criteria then used for this sub category.